qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Beside loading an entire layer in a project or creating new layers from scratch or pasted features, you can also load layers generated on the fly from other layer(s).
-They are the result of a more or less advanced filter using SQL language, applied to layers regardless their data provider or their availability in the active project.
+They are the result of a more or less advanced filter using SQL language, applied to layers regardless of their data provider or their availability in the active project.
 Depending on the provider, one or more layers can be used to write the query.
 The generated layer remains dependent on the layer(s) involved in the query and is loaded with the |indicatorFilter| :sup:`Filter` icon next to it.